peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Stable_Distribution></a>
 ### Stable Distribution

-A stable distribution is a limiting distribution of the sum of arbitrarily many independent and identically distributed random variables with infinite variance; the distribution resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
+A stable distribution is a limiting distribution of the sum of arbitrarily many independent and identically distributed random variables; the distribution resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
-The two shape parameters are `alpha` (stability index) and `beta` (skewness); if `beta` is 0, the curve is symmetric.
+The two shape parameters are `alpha` (stability index, greater than 0 and 2 or less) and `beta` (skewness, -1 or greater and 1 or less); if `beta` is 0, the curve is symmetric.

     METHOD Stable(alpha, beta)
          if alpha <=0 or alpha > 2: return error